binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

     # In another terminal start the security regression test(s):
     grunt testsecurity

 By default the XSS vulnerabilities exist in the `/profile` route.
-By running `grunt testsecurity`, the `test/security/profile-test.js` will be run and you should be informed of a failed test with the following output:
+By running `grunt testsecurity`, the `test/security/profile-test.js` will be run and you should be informed of a failed test with output similar to the following:

 {title="Zap Found Vulnerabilities", linenos=off, lang=Bash}
-    me@myBox in Source/NodeGoat git:(workshop) ✗  grunt testsecurity
+    me@myBox in Source/NodeGoat git:(workshop)   grunt testsecurity
     Running "env:test" (env) task

     Running "mochaTest:security" (mochaTest) task